Some Swiss municipalities ignoring National Day

 Some communes also note that there are not enough volunteers to make the evening possible: those who help to assemble equipment, direct the crowds, and serve food and drinks, if available.

-In Hundwil, in Canton Appenzell Ausser Rhoden, there is no longer a National Day celebration.
+In Hundwil, in canton Appenzell Ausser Rhoden, there is no longer a National Day celebration.
 “Interest has diminished”, explains mayor Margrit Müller.
 Many people prefer to go to the mountains or celebrate with their families, and it is more and more difficult to find people to help with the organization.

-Celebrations were also cancelled in Nidau, in Canton Bern, for the simple reason of lack of participants: the decision which ultimately inspired the Swiss Communes Association to launch their nationwide survey.
+Celebrations were also cancelled in Nidau, in canton Bern, for the simple reason of lack of participants: the decision which ultimately inspired the Swiss Association of Communes to launch their nationwide survey.

 Still evolving

 Of course, communes are adapting, and for many it is business as usual.
-In 79 percent of cases, according to the survey, Swiss communes have left the budget for the celebrations unchanged this year, and a small amount (4 percent) have even increased.
+In 79% of cases, according to the survey, Swiss communes have left the budget for the celebrations unchanged this year, and a small amount (4%) have even increased.

 For those communes too small to go it alone, some have adapted by joining forces with neighbouring municipalities to organize a joint celebration.
-Still others have adapted by using budgets to “outsource” the organization to a professional firm, a more and more frequent practice.
+Still others have adapted by using budgets to “outsource” the organisation to a professional firm, a more and more frequent practice.

 In Geneva, the celebrations this year will be run jointly with the community of Benin, whose national day also falls on August 1.
-A way to broaden the appeal, but not without controversy: nationalist groups such as Helvetia Helvetia have criticized.
+A way to broaden the appeal, but not without controversy: nationalist groups such as Helvetia Helvetia have criticised.

 The National Day was established in 1891, to commemorate what is seen as Switzerland’s founding moment 600 years earlier, when an oath of mutual protection was taken by representatives of three central Swiss cantons on the Rütli meadow near Lake Lucerne.